That eventful day started off like any other day, with a kiss good-bye and a “be careful”, he was a carpenter after all.

 We had all sorts of misconceptions of what we would find when we got there.
 Would people stare, would we feel awkward or would there be unwanted attention?
 None of those things happened.
 I will admit it took a six-pack on the drive up ( I drove) for my husband to calm his nerves before we checked in.
 We were greeted with the most gracious hospitality we could have expected.
 The owners made us feel so welcome and at ease.
 They were tickled that we chose their piece of heaven to spend our honeymoon.
 They nick-named us the “honeymooners”.

-It took me no time at all to strip my clothes and enjoy all that camp grounds had to offer.
+It took me no time at all to strip my clothes and enjoy all that campgrounds had to offer.
 Bill, well…he took his time.
 I will never forget the image of my husband dressed only in flip-flops, a towel around his neck and a cooler in hand.
-Or course there was a six-pack of ever calming liquid hidden in that box.
+Of course, there was a six-pack of ever calming liquid hidden in that box.
 We were making our way to the community pool.